 The Board reviews the qualification of the directors as independent on an annual basis before release of the "Document de Référence."
-Thus, in its meeting held on February 24, 2010, the Board resolved that seven out of thirteen directors qualified as independent (i.e. half of the board members which is compliant with the recommendation of the AFEP-MEDEF Code.
+Thus, in its meeting held on February 24, 2011, the Board resolved that seven out of thirteen directors qualified as independent (i.e. half of the board members which is compliant with the recommendation of the AFEP-MEDEF Code1.
 Those directors are Messrs.
-Loren Caroll, Rémi Dorval, Jean Dunand, Robert Semmens, Daniel Valot, David Work and Terence Young.
-In addition, Ms. Kathleen Sendall appointed by the shareholders' meeting on May 5, 2010 is also, an independent director.
+Loren Carroll, Rémi Dorval, Jean Dunand, Daniel Valot, David Work and Terence Young and Ms. Kathleen Sendall.
+In addition, Ms Gilberte Lombard and Ms Hilde Myrberg appointed by the shareholders' meeting on May 4, 2011 are also, independent.

-In accordance with the criteria established by the AFEP-MEDEF Code, those directors do not maintain any relationship with the Company, its Group or management which could impair their freedom of judgment.
+In accordance with the criteria established by the AFEP-MEDEF Code2, those directors do not maintain any relationship with the Company, its Group or management which could impair their freedom of judgment.

-Nevertheless, and as an exception to the AFEP-MEDEF Code, the Board of Directors estimates that:
+Nevertheless, and as an exception to the AFEP-MEDEF Code, the Board of Directors estimated that: